virajvaidya/VARAustraliaHousingForecast/README.md

 # :house_with_garden: Australia Housing Data Forecast - Vector Autoregressive Model :chart_with_upwards_trend:

-This project was completed as a group project with Mr. John Dundas and Mr. Timothy Geary for the ECMT6003 Applied Business Forecasting Unit as part of my Master of Economics course at The University of Sydney.
+This project was completed as a group project with Mr. John Dundas and Mr. Timothy Geary for the ECMT6003 Applied Business Forecasting Unit as part of my Master of Economics program at The University of Sydney.

 The model is a Structural Vector Autoregressive Model modelled with the following twenty variables sourced from the Australian Burea of Statistics (ABS) and the Reserve Bank of Australia's Statistical Tables.